embrace Western New York Board of Directors

 Bryan Ball was born and raised in Buffalo, New York.
 A graduate of Buffalo State College with a Bachelor’s in English, Bryan was drawn to issue based activism and progressive political causes from a young age.
 After finding a passion in legislative government, Bryan worked in the Western New York Regional Senate Office of then-United States Senator Hillary Rodham Clinton, until her appointment as US Secretary of State.
 In 2010, he was elected to his first term as President of Stonewall Democrats of Western New York (SDWNY), a position he currently holds.
 Since 1994, SDWNY has existed as the Democratic voice of the lesbian, gay, bisexual and transgender community of WNY, with a membership of community activists and concerned citizens, and representatives from local, state and federal government.
 Throughout his time with SDWNY, Bryan has worked to help grow the organization to an active, engaged group of members active across WNY—from Buffalo to Niagara Falls to Jamestown to Warsaw—and partaken in successful legislative and electoral campaigns.
 Notable among these campaigns are the passage of the City of Buffalo’s domestic partnership registry, the anti-bullying NYS Dignity for All Students Act and the NYS Marriage Equality Act.
 Bryan has worked to build bridges within our own community, and to educate and advocate for the LGBT community across all sides of the political aisle.
 Bryan works as an advocate for pro-equality candidates for elected office and legislation, and is currently focused on building on the progress the passage of Gov. Cuomo's executive orders and making the NYS Gender Expression Non-Discrimination Act (GENDA) and the NYS anti-reparative therapy bill, and other much needed LGBT civil rights legislation law.
 In 2012, he helped found the Buffalo Niagara Chapter of Pride at Work, the national organization which works to mobilize support between organized labor and the LGBT community.

-Michael Rizzo is the executive editor of Loop Magazine, Buffalo’s monthly in-print and online periodical for the LGBT community since November 2011.
-He is also owner of MyBuffaloPride, the parent company that publishes the magazine, as well as houses the city’s only pride shop and LGBT art gallery at its Allentown storefront office.
-Michael’s energies are focused on social justice for the queer community and greater collaboration among local LGBT community groups and organizations.
-He studied journalism at Buffalo State College, covered Niagara County public education in the Buffalo News for two years, and has been documenting LGBT experiences for various media outlets in New York and California since 2006.
+Michael Rizzo has worked as a freelance journalist documenting queer experiences for various media outlets in New York and California since 2006.
+He was the founding owner and executive editor of LOOP, Buffalo's in-print and online periodical for the LGBT community and its allies, for more than five years, until early 2017.
+Michael's energies are focused on social justice for the queer community and greater collaboration among local LGBT community groups and organizations.
+He studied journalism at Buffalo State College and covered Niagara County public education in the Buffalo News for two years.